Longmont Teeth Cleanings

 As your teeth cleaning specialist, we can help you maintain your oral health.
 From your hygiene appointment to your exam with Dr. Hedrick, you will be well-taken care of at Longmont Dental Loft.

-What is a Teeth Cleaning?
+What Is a Dental Teeth Cleaning?

-Do I Need Fluoride during my Teeth Cleaning?
+Do I Need Fluoride during My Teeth Cleaning?

 What is Periodontal Disease?

-If you have periodontal disease, it requires professional treatment.
-If not treated properly it can cause bone loss, loss of teeth, and even spread bacteria to the rest of your body.
+Periodontal disease requires professional treatment.
+If not treated properly, it can cause bone loss, loss of teeth, and even spread bacteria to the rest of your body.

 Scaling and Root Planing